• Skip to primary navigation

 • 3 cups flour, all purpose or bread

-• ½ teaspoon active dry or instant yeast
+• ½ teaspoon active dry yeast or instant yeast

 • 1 ½ cups water, room temperature